 When you’re evaluating your career, forget what you’ve invested.

-That money and that time is long gone.
-You will never get it back.
+That money and that time you’ve invested are long gone.
+You will never get them back.
 Do not let your aversion to loss factor into your Happiness Equation.
 Ignore your past investments when making decisions about your future.
 Make a decision that promises a better future outcome, not one that attempts to justify the feeling of loss in your past, to satisfy your pride, or avoid criticism from others.
 In the scenario above, the decision should have been made and that renewal form should have been shredded immediately before the first “but.”

-You should be leading a life that satisfies you.
+You should be living a life that satisfies you.
 If this career is no longer serving you–do yourself a favor and walk away.

 “But what will they think?!”

 Who cares what they think?
-Who determined that quitting is shameful and why are you going to allow that fear to dictate your happiness?
-Quitting is only shameful if you allow yourself to fall prey to that shame.
-Don’t.
+Who deemed quitting a shameful thing and why are you allowing that fear to dictate your happiness?

 As I said before, we learn over time.
 Maybe when you entered beauty school you entered with false assumptions about the business.
-Now you’ve realized that you were wrong–or maybe your assumptions about the business were right, but your lifestyle or personal aspirations have shifted with your experiences.
+Now you’ve realized that you were wrong—or maybe your assumptions about the business were right, but your lifestyle or personal aspirations have shifted with your experiences.
 You have evolved and so have your needs.
-This doesn’t make you a failure, this makes you a learning, thinking human being.
+This doesn’t make you a failure but a learning, thinking human being.